 Our scalable object storage service is based on the S3 protocol.
 S3 is the de facto object storage protocol created by Amazon for its own object storage service.
 Object Storage officially supports a subset of S3.
 This cloud-based storage is designed to be highly available and durable.

-Object Storage general availability is scheduled for February 1st, 2019.
-Pricing starts at €5 and includes:
+Object Storage pricing starts at €5 and includes:

 The Object Storage service is calculated as follows: